KumarBoste/PowerBI_Fundraising_Analysis_Project/README.md

-# FundRaise Analysis Project Using PowerBI
+# FundRaising Analysis Project Using PowerBI